electricimp/Usb/docs/HIDDriverGuide.md

 ##### print(stream)

-Debug function, prints the report data to the specified function `stream`, for example `server.log`.
+Debug function, prints the report data to the specified function `stream`, for example, `server.log`.

 #### get()